Alain Guillot

 When I was a little kid, I didn’t know anything about money.
 All I know is that if I wanted something, I would say: “Mommy, I want this…” and sometimes my mother would buy it.
 If she didn’t buy it I would cry.
 After the crying, sometimes she would give in and buy it, sometimes she would stand her ground and not buy it.

-When I was going to school, my parents would give me money to buy stuff in the cafeteria.
-Usually, the greasy stuff that kids continue eating today.
+When I started school, my parents would give me money to buy food in the cafeteria, usually the greasy stuff that kids still eat today.

 I grew up in Colombia.
-I remember that when we used to get out of school, there were mango vendors with delicious mangos, I always wanted one.
-This was my greatest need for money.
+I remember that when school ended, there were vendors selling delicious mangos outside.
+I always wanted one, and that was my greatest need for money.

-I asked some of my friends if their parents ever thought them anything about money.
+I asked some of my friends if their parents ever taught them anything about money.
 ALL of them said “no.”

 Kids envy

 I was a privileged kid.
-My parents were well off.
-My parents gave me everything I needed, but when I saw other kids with cool toys I didn’t have, I would cry with envy.
+My parents were well-off and gave me everything I needed, but when I saw other kids with cool toys I didn’t have, I would cry with envy.

 Some ideas to teach kids about money

-1. When you go to the store, give the kid the money to give the cashier.
-This will show him/her about the exchange of a product for the money.
-Unfortunately, this doesn’t work well with credit cards.
+1. Involve Them in Transactions: When you go to the store, give your child the money to hand to the cashier.
+This helps them understand the exchange of money for goods.
+Unfortunately, this doesn’t work as well with credit cards.

-2. Give the kid the opportunity to earn some money, maybe by helping out with cutting the grass, or shoveling snow.
+2. Offer Opportunities to Earn: Give your child a chance to earn some money, maybe by helping with tasks like cutting the grass or shoveling snow.

-3. Give your kid a piggy bank, that way you can show him/her the value of saving.
+3. Introduce Saving: Give your child a piggy bank to show them the value of saving.

 Don’t buy your kid’s love with money

-My father had lots of money but he was never present.
-I used to love him because every time he came back home he had gifts for everyone.
-After I grew up.
-I realized that he was not a great father.
-He was focused on himself, on his money, on his work.
+My father had lots of money but was never present.
+I loved him because every time he came back home, he brought gifts for everyone.
+As I grew up, I realized he wasn’t a great father.
+He was focused on himself, his money, and his work.
 We were neglected.
-I would have preferred to be poor and have a father than to be wealthy with no father.
+I would have preferred to be poor with a present father than wealthy with an absent one.

-My father cheated on my mother and he was never around.
-He compensated for his cheating and his absence by showering us with gifts and money.
-Not a great lesson for a kid
+My father cheated on my mother and was rarely around.
+He compensated for his cheating and absence by showering us with gifts and money—hardly a great lesson for a child.

 I wasn’t a great father either.
-My girlfriend and I separated shortly after she gave birth to a wonderful baby girl.
-The mother moved to another state, far away, with her new husband, and my life circumstances prevented me from visiting my daughter.
-Now my daughter is an adult.
-I feel that I should make an effort to get closer, but I just haven’t.
+My girlfriend and I separated shortly after she gave birth to our wonderful baby girl.
+The mother moved to another state with her new husband, and my life circumstances prevented me from visiting my daughter.
+Now that my daughter is an adult, I feel I should make an effort to get closer, but I just haven’t.

-1. Don’t cheat on your partner.
-Your kid will think this is normal and he will cheat on his partner in the future.
+1. Don’t Cheat on Your Partner: Your child will think this is normal and may cheat on their partner in the future.
 Unfortunately, I have cheated on my partner.
-Thank’s for the great example dad.
+Thanks for the great example, Dad.

-2. Don’t buy your kids love with money or gifts.
-Be present!
-Your kid will prefer your company and love rather than a new toy.
+2. Don’t Buy Your Child’s Love with Money or Gifts: Be present!
+Your child will prefer your company and love rather than a new toy.

 Money management for kids